min2ha/ukwa-site/content/target/105728/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Dave Thompson MSP for Skye, Lochaber and Badenoch (SNP)

 Dave Thompson was Scottish National Party Member of the Scottish Parliament for Skye, Lochaber and Badenoch (2011-2016).